 This dip goes great with any of the following:

 - Crisp raw vegetables: cucumber, carrot, celery or even bell pepper

-- Toasted pita wedges, crusty bread, or crackers
+- Toasted pita wedges, crusty bread or homemade crostini, or crackers

 - It would also be great as a sandwich spread on pita with falafel, romaine, tomato and cucumber or similar crisp veggies